vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:attribute:: props

-      This attribute holds all the frame's properties mapped as sub-attributes.
+      This attribute holds all the frame's properties as a dict.
+They are also mapped as sub-attributes for compatibility with older scripts.

    .. py:method:: copy()